ugeneunipro/docs/content/workflow-designer/workflow-elements/multiple-sequence-alignment/extract-consensus-from-alignment-as-sequence.md

 # Extract Consensus from Alignment as Sequence

-Extract the consensus sequence from an incoming multiple sequence alignment (MSA) and output it as a sequence.
+Extracts the consensus sequence from an incoming multiple sequence alignment (MSA) and outputs it as a sequence.

 **Element type:** `extract-msa-consensus-sequence`